Dwigoric/unboundmnl-area-2-server/docs/topics/Introduction.md

 ### Pipeline

-The pipeline is configured using GitHub Actions.
 The pipeline is triggered on every push to the repository.

 The frontend pipeline is configured directly from Cloudflare Pages.
 The backend pipeline is configured using GitHub Actions, which you may find in the [backend repository](%backend-repo-url%/blob/main/.github/workflows/deployment_azure-app-service.yml).